magento/devdocs/src/cloud/docker/docker-config.md

 ## Set up email

-The [MailHog] service included by default as replacement for Sendmail.
+The default {{ site.data.var.mcd-prod }} configuration includes the [MailHog] service as a replacement for the Sendmail service because Sendmail can cause performance issues in the local  Docker environment.
 To view outgoing emails, open the MailHog service in the browser: `http://magento2.docker:8025`

 [php]: https://www.php.net/manual/en/install.php